mafifafm/pxt-microbit/docs/courses/csintro/iteration/activity.md

 We can use the default values for the rest of the parameters.

-You should now see a light moving from left to right along the top row of the micro:bit simulator.
+You should now see a light moving from left to right along the top row of the Ragga simulator.

 ```sim
 let index = 0